-GENDER AND SOCIETY SOC265H1F Fall 2013 Professor Bonnie FoxClass Time: Thurs.
-12-2725 Spadina Ave., Room 382Location:416 978-4213Office Hour: Thurs, 3-4bfox@chass.utoronto.caOffice Hour: Thurs, 3-4Course Website: www.chass.utoronto.ca/~bfox/soc265Teaching Assistants: Jaime Nikolaou & Spencer Underwood Hrs: ???
-IMPORTANT NOTE: The prerequisite to take this course is SOC 101Y1 or 102H1 or 103H1.
-Students without this prerequisite will be removed any time they are discovered.
+GENDER AND SOCIETY SOC265H1F Fall 2014

+Professor Bonnie Fox Class Time: Thurs.
+12-2

+725 Spadina Ave., Room 382 Location:

+416 978-4213 Office Hour: Thurs.
+3-4 bfox@chass.utoronto.ca Course Website: www.chass.utoronto.ca/~bfox/soc265 Teaching Assistant: Kat Kolar Office Hour: , Room 397 Tutorials: Thurs.
+2-3 in & 3-4 in IMPORTANT NOTE: The prerequisite to take this course is SOC 101Y1 or 102H1 or 103H1.
+Students without this prerequisite will be removed any time they are discovered and without notice.
 This course explores the complex nature of gender, especially the social inequalities associated with it.
 It begins with basic questions about biology, identity and differences between boys and girls.
 Then, it explores the social processes that create gender differences -- and, more important, the idea of gender difference -- as well as normative heterosexuality.
 The course also examines the consequences of living in a society organized around the assumption of gender difference - consequences for our most intimate relationships, our family life, our life chances and our material well-being.
 Because many of these consequences follow (in part) from the way society is organized, the course considers some of the social history that produced current social arrangements involving how people acquire their livelihood, how they make and sustain family, and how they care for children and each other.
 The course then examines current social arrangements to better understand the ways that gender differences, divisions and inequalities are created in families, in workplaces, in social organization generally, in popular culture, and in interpersonal relationships.
 Because gender is one of several important axes of inequality in this society, the course also discusses the effects of social class and race.
 This course may be different from others you have had.
 Unlike courses in which there is a textbook that surveys the field of study, raising key questions and summarizing key research findings, the lectures provide that function in this course.
-The readings (in both the Fox text and the "coursepack") are from journal articles and book chapters.
+The readings consist of journal articles, book chapters and books.
 I chose them because they are either classics in the field, offering some of the most insightful analysis or important research findings, or because they offer clear sociological analyses of the topics under discussion.
 They illustrate the arguments I make in the lecture.
 But the lectures themselves are essential for an overview and understanding of the key questions, issues and findings.
 Lectures tie together the readings and develop the main arguments in the course.
 In short, the lectures and the readings are both essential to your understanding, and to do well in this course.
 Tests will draw equally on both lectures and readings.
 Attendance at lectures is therefore essential!
 So are careful reading and thinking about the lectures.
 You are expected to be able to identify and discuss the key arguments in each reading and every lecture.
 There will also be several tutorials.
 Attendance is optional.
-They will offer instruction on good note taking and effective essay writing, and techniques for test taking.
-The first test will also be returned and reviewed in the tutorials.
-As well, time permitting, tutorials will be discussion groups.
+The first will offer instruction on good note taking and effective essay writing, and techniques for test taking.
+The first test will be returned and reviewed in the second tutorial.
+As well, resources permitting, there will be a few tutorials for discussion.
 NOTE: This course is not on Blackboard.
 Instead, see the course website (at the address on the first page).
 Overhead slides and other essential information will be posted on that site.
-Contacting Us: I am best reached either by email (if you put "Soc265" in the subject field) or by coming to my office during office hours on Thurs.
-3:00 to 4:00.
-I am happy to answer brief, simple questions by email - and will usually do so within 24 hours - but longer questions must be asked in person.
 Required Texts: